Harry Julius Emeléus

-Harry Julius Emeléus CBE, FRS (22 June 1903 – 2 December 1993) was a leading English inorganic chemist and a professor in the department of chemistry, Cambridge University.
+Harry Julius Emeléus CBE, FRS (22 June 1903 – 2 December 1993) was an English inorganic chemist and a professor in the department of chemistry, Cambridge University.

 Early life

 Emeléus was born in Poplar, London on 22 June 1903, the son of Karl Henry Emeléus (1869–1948), a pharmacist who was born in Vaasa, Finland.
 The family moved to the Old Pharmacy in Battle, Sussex shortly after Emeléus was born.
 His elder brother Karl George Emeléus (1901–1989) went on to become professor of physics at the Queen's University of Belfast.